AkBKukU/udev-device-setup-demo/README.md

  to save it as the variable id.
- - `xinput test $id | while read in ; do` First this just the key press output command from before using the id variable. `while read` takes the lines from the output and puts them in the variable `in`.
+ - `xinput test $id | while read in ; do` First this just the key press output command from before using the id variable. `while read` takes the lines from the output and puts them in the variable `in`. `;` marks the end of a command.
+ `do` means that all command after this only run when the `in` variable has data.
  -  `[[ $in = "key press   ###" ]] &&` inside the `[[` `]]` is a an expression
  checking if the `$in` variable matches the output of the `xinput test` for a key scancode we want to perform an action for.
 The `&&` means that if the